What are your hours?

 5:30pm Center Closes

 NDC is licensed for 20 children.
-All children are between the ages of 21/2 and 6yrs old.
-We are licensed for toilet trained children but are able to make exceptions for children in the” learning phase”.
-We do not have a school age program and are not able to accept children once they have started school.
+All children are between the ages of 2 1/2 and 6-years-old.
+We are licensed for toilet trained children, but we are able to make exceptions for children in the “learning phase.”
+We do not have a school-age program and are not able to accept children once they have started school.

 Priority is given to children who are full time.
 We do offer some part time options: